 Dive into Albany's Black History at Historic Sites & Monuments

-Ten Broeck Mansion is kicking off (Extra)Ordinary: Images of Everyday Life in Albany, a free behind-the-scenes virtual exploration of seemingly ordinary images within the collections, on February 25.
+View Ten Broeck Mansion's online exhibition (Extra)Ordinary: Images of Everyday Life in Albany.
+The videos offer a behind-the-scenes exploration of seemingly ordinary images within the collections.
 The first session titled, "Hannah's Family: African American Family Identity in Albany", is in honor of Black History Month.
-This online series will explore identity, emotions, values, and politics, all through images which reveal rich and complex stories.
-Plus, save the date for Ten Broeck Mansion's Juneteenth Celebration Weekend on June 18 to 19 with free admission and family-friendly programs.
+The series explores identity, emotions, values, and politics, all through images which reveal rich and complex stories.
+The Albany County Historical Society also recently received a grant from the National Archives.
+This grant will allow the organization to locate and study documents related to African Americans in Albany from 1644 to 1817 and help tell stories that are often untold.

 Albany Rural Cemetery, a National Historic Landmark site, is filled with stories of Albany's African American history.
 In 2020, the long lost headstone of Reverend Nathaniel Paul was rediscovered by Friends of Albany Rural Cemetery Historian Paula Lemire and gravestone restorer Christopher White.
 Rev. Nathanial Paul was the first African American minister in Albany and was the founding pastor of what would become the First African Baptist Church.
 Stephen and Harriet Myers are cemetery residents, as well as their descendant William “Beau” Freeman, who fought alongside Sgt.
 Henry Johnson in the Harlem Hellfighters.
 Albany Rural is also the final resting place for Kenmore Hotel founder Adam Blake, whose formerly enslaved father was the head of the household at the Van Rensselaer Manor.
 Follow Albany Rural Cemetery on Facebook for more fascinating stories.